 Generally, we cover drugs filled at an out-of-network pharmacy only when you are not able to use a network pharmacy.
+Please check first with Customer Service to see if there is a network pharmacy nearby.
+You will most likely be required to pay the difference between what you pay for the drug at the out-of-network pharmacy and the cost that we would cover at an in-network pharmacy.

-If you cannot use a network pharmacy, here are the circumstances when we would cover prescriptions filled at an out-of-network pharmacy:
+Here are the circumstances when we would cover prescriptions filled at an out-of-network pharmacy: